mytechia/mytechia_commons/README.md

 Mytechia Commons ModelAction:
 * __com.mytechia.commons.framework.modelaction__: An action oriented framework to implement the business model of applications.

 Latest releases are uploaded to Maven Central.
-Currently it is divided into three different dependencies:

 For the general utilities:
 ```xml